| | |

 • Heat the oven to 350°F.

-• Butter a 2-quart baking dish.
+• Butter a 2 to 3-quart baking dish.

 • Slice the hot dogs or smoked sausages into 1/2-inch rounds.